 – A strong flashlight and dust masks.
 They are essential to have in the kit in case of a power outage or if the shooter is also using explosives.
 Smoke, dust and darkness are very common in more extended school shootings.

 If the classroom has a drywall wall separating it from another classroom or hallway, consider adding a razor knife, hammer, or small hatchet to the emergency kit.
 These items will allow you to cut through the drywall to create an alternate escape route.
 Have a method to break window glass to facilitate escape as well.
-Glass breaking window punches are available for sale online for around five dollars.
+Glass breaking window hammers and punches are available for sale online for around ten dollars.

 If the classroom is on the second or third floor and has a window, adding ropes, rope ladders or some alternate method of safely lowering students from the window to the survival kit is essential.